rfedrick/finalproject/README.md

 - If you are working with unpublished data that you would prefer not to publicly share at this time, please contact me to discuss options.
 In most cases, the data can be anonymized in a way that putting them in a public repo does not compromise your other goals.

 - Paste references (including urls) into the reference section, and cite them with the general format (Smith at al. 2003).

-- Commit and push often as you work.

 OK, here we go.